 How to Prevent Toothache

 Since a majority of toothaches are caused by tooth decay, good oral hygiene practices are highly effective in prevention.
-Be sure to brush your teeth twice daily with a fluoride toothpaste, floss at least once each day, rinse with a quality mouthwash, and visit your dentist twice a year for professional cleaning.
+Be sure to brush your teeth twice daily with a fluoride toothpaste, floss at least once each day, rinse with a quality mouthwash, and visit your dentist twice a year for professional dental cleaning in O’Fallon, IL.
 Avoiding foods high in sugar can also help prevent toothaches.

 Receive Care from Our O’Fallon, IL Dentist